BuildBearLabs/TokenList/README.md

 ## How to use

-- To use the tokenlist in your code, first of all import the package "maintokenlist" to your file.
+- To use the tokenlist in your code, first of all import the package "tokenlist" to your file.
   This can be done using the code line : " const {tokens} = require('@iamnijin/tokenlist'); "

   <img width="605" alt="Importing tokenlist" src="https://user-images.githubusercontent.com/101330853/196633924-af957089-2293-4a73-a4b7-ca9064ba19e2.png">